-After the philistines killed king Saul and his son Jonathan at the battle of Mt.
+After the philistines killed King Saul and his son Jonathan at the battle of Mt.
 Gilboa (2 Samuel 1:4, 17), David remembered his covenant with Jonathan (1 Samuel 18:3), and desired to show kindness to anyone that might have survived from the house of Saul (2 Samuel 9:1).
 David knew that as long as any of the offspring of Saul continued to live, his own throne might be at risk.
-But his kind nature coupled with his promise to Jonathan his friend, motivated him to show compassion.
+But his kind nature coupled with his promise to Jonathan his friend, motivated him to show mercy.

 King David found that there was only one son left for Jonathan and his name was Mephibosheth.
 After Jonathan’s death, the nurse of Mephibosheth, feared for his life and ran away with him.
 And while she ran with haste, she accidentally dropped him on the ground causing his both feet to be crippled (2 Samuel 4:4).

 The young boy was taken into hiding to the house of Machir, son of Ammiel, at Lo-debar in the land of Gilead.
 Machir was a wealthy man and a prominent figure in his country.
 And He was still secretly loyal to the house of Saul.